 A decision tree does its own feature extraction.
-The univariate tree only uses the variables that are necessary, and it may be the case that after the tree is built, certain features are not used at all.
+The univariate tree only uses the necessary variables, and after the tree is built, certain features may not be used at all.
 We can also say that features closer to the root are more important globally.
 For example, the decision tree given in figure 9.6 uses $x_1$ , $x_2$ , and $x_4$ , but not $x_3$ .
-It is possible to use a decision tree for feature extraction: We build a tree and then take only those features used by the tree as inputs to another learning method.
+It is possible to use a decision tree for feature extraction: we build a tree and then take only those features used by the tree as inputs to another learning method.